CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-01.md

      ![](../media/Lab-01/sales-lt.png)

-   >**Note:** Click on Refresh to see the synchronized tables
+   >**Note:** Click on Refresh to see the synchronized tables.

-4. Navigate back to the SQL Server Management Studio (SSMS) that is already connected to the database, to run the query.
+4. Navigate back to the SQL Server Management Studio (SSMS) that is already connected to the database to run the query.

 5. Right-click on your database and select **New Query**.
 Paste the following code and execute it by clicking the **Execute** button.